Back to Blog

 Hotel Options by Price Tier:

-• Luxury (£300+ per night): Consider areas like Knightsbridge and Mayfair for hotels such as The Lanesborough, The Dorchester, or The Connaught.
-These offer unparalleled service and are within walking distance or a short taxi ride to Hyde Park.
+• Luxury (£300+ per night): Knightsbridge and Mayfair offer world-class hotels like The Lanesborough, The Berkeley, and Claridge's.
+These provide unparalleled service and proximity to Hyde Park.

 Best Neighbourhoods for Concert-Goers: